-14 Electric Off road vehicles coming by around mid-decade
+13 Electric Off-road vehicles coming by around mid-decade

 Carmakers are keen to penetrate the EV market in the USA, which is still trailing behind Europe and China.
-Keeping with the tradition of SUVs, which saw a spree of launches in the past decade, electric off-road vehicles seem to be an area of focus for manufacturers, with about a dozen off-road EVs or off-road capable EVs planned to be launched by around mid-decade.
+Keeping with the tradition of SUVs, which saw a spree of launches in the past decade, electric off-road vehicles seem to be an area of interest for manufacturers, with a dozen off-road EVs or off-road capable EVs planned to be launched by 2028.

 Jeep Wrangler Electric